ebu/ebu-tt-xsd/README.md

 If cloning from the command line make sure to include the `--recurse-submodules` option, or after cloning run `git submodule init` then `git submodule update`.

+## Style guide

+If either the `minOccurs` or `maxOccurs` attributes on an element do not have their default value of 1, _both_ attribtues should be specified.